-We will increase the equivalent, by weight, the amount we recycle that purport to degrade in landfills or waterways by simply breaking up into smaller pieces.
-We will ensure that approximately of our global rigid plastic packaging is capable of making the relevant on-package recyclable claim.
+We will increase the equivalent, by weight, the amount we recycle of our global rigid plastic packaging is capable of making the relevant on-package recyclable claim.

 We will ensure all of our production facilities utilizing plastic pellets have systems to prevent environmental discharges.